vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *manonmanī* .
 Then \[comes\] *unmanī* . //34//

-Higher still, \[there is\] the Supremely Great, transcending the limitations of time or space, of innate beauty, overfl owing with supreme bliss. //35//
+Higher still, \[there is\] the Supremely Great, transcending the limitations of time or space, of innate beauty, overflowing with supreme bliss. //35//

 *akule viṣusaṁjñe ca śākte vahnau tathā puna ḥ * /